-Similarly to Issue 1, the County no longer contests this issue.
-The County acknowledges on page 1 of its Direct Brief that pursuant to §§ 364.01(1) and (2), and 364.339(1)(a), Florida Statutes, the Commission has jurisdiction to enforce its rules and the provisions of Chapter 364, Florida Statutes, over the County's telecommunications operations at MIA.
-Sections 364.01(1) and (2), Florida Statutes, grant the Commission exclusive jurisdiction to regulate telecommunications companies and § 364.339(1)(a), Florida Statutes, grants the Commission exclusive jurisdiction over the provision of shared tenant services that duplicate or compete with local service provided by an existing local exchange telecommunications company.
+The County acknowledges on page 1 of its Direct Brief that pursuant to §§ 364.01(1) and (2), and 364.339(1)(a), Florida Statutes, we have jurisdiction to enforce our rules and the provisions of Chapter 364, Florida Statutes, over the County's telecommunications operations at MIA.
+Sections 364.01(1) and (2), Florida Statutes, grant this Commission exclusive jurisdiction to regulate telecommunications companies and § 364.339(1)(a), Florida Statutes, grants this Commission exclusive jurisdiction over the provision of shared tenant services that duplicate or compete with local service provided by an existing local exchange telecommunications company.

-Accordingly, if the Commission finds that Miami-Dade County is operating as a telecommunications company at MIA, then pursuant to §§ 364.01(1) and (2), and 364.339(1)(a), Florida Statutes, Miami-Dade County's telecommunications operations are subject to the jurisdiction of the Commission.
+Accordingly, we find that pursuant to \$ 364.01(1) and (2), and 364.339(1)(a), Florida Statutes, Miami-Dade County's telecommunications operations are subject to the jurisdiction of the Commission.